 When and How to File

-Business furniture and fixtures, machinery and tools, and computer equipment that are located in Fairfax County as of January 1 each year must be declared on county tax forms.
+Business furniture and fixtures, machinery and tools, and computer equipment that are located in Fairfax County, the towns of Herndon, Vienna or Clifton as of January 1 each year must be declared on county tax forms.
 The filing deadline is May 1.
 Late filing penalties may be assessed for renewals submitted after May 1.
 If the filing deadline falls on a Saturday, Sunday, or county holiday, the deadline is the following business day.

 Businesses who filed with the Department of Tax Administration (DTA) in the previous year will receive an application form in the mail in January.
 First time applicants may download the Business Return of Tangible Personal Property and Machinery and Tools from our website.